 Finding Books and More

-Find nearly everything owned by the Cornell University Library by searching our library catalog.
+Find nearly everything owned by the Cornell University Library by searching the Cornell Library Catalog.
 This includes books, journals, magazines, newspapers, videotapes, audiotapes, music CDs, CD-ROMs, DVDs, manuscripts, microfilm, microfiche--in short, anything the Library owns.
-You can search by keyword (any word in the catalog record), author, title, subject heading, call number, or journal title.

-- This online catalog lists the holdings of all Cornell libraries in one place.
+- It lists the holdings of all the Cornell libraries (Mann, Olin, Law, Uris, Catherwood, etc.).

 - You cannot find journal articles in this catalog.
 Only the titles of journals, magazines, and newspapers are listed along with the years and volumes that we own.
-Use the articles databases to find individual articles.
+To find articles, click on the Finding Articles tab in this guide.

-If we don't have a BOOK that you need or if we have the book but it's checked out:
+If we don't have a book that you need or if we have the book but it is checked out: